larissajusten/larissajusten/README.md

 - 💬 Ask me about tech, coffee, cs:go, vegetarian food, jiu-jitsu 🤼‍♀️ 🥋
 - 😄 Pronouns: https://pronoun.is/she
 - ✨ Fun fact: I'm a PLP (*promotora legal popular*).
 A person who works in defense, preventing violations and promoting rights.
 [More.](http://themis.org.br/fazemos/promotoras-legais-populares/)
-- ⚡ Languages: C, C++, Java, TypeScript, JavaScript
+- ⚡ Languages: C, C++, Java, TypeScript, JavaScript, Python, VHDL, HTML

 > Remmember: you can do it (ง'̀-'́)ง